Seidenberg Student-Faculty Research Day provides students and faculty

 with the opportunity to present their research.

-This year's conference is dedicated to the work of Nathaniel Rochester and J. Presper Eckert on the Centenary of their birth.
+We dedicate the conference this year to the work of Beatrice Worsley and Kathleen Antonelli on the Centenary of their birth.

 Conference Chair: Dr. Charles Tappert, Professor Computer Science